alka-rgb/flutter_calculator/README.md

 #About the project

-it is type of basic calculator for beginner that they can easily understand about how to create a calculator by using flutter and in this code i  have used basic logic and with help of buttons and logic operater i have design a calculator.
+It is type of basic calculator for beginner that they can easily understand about how to create a calculator by using flutter and in this code I  have used basic logic and with help of buttons and logic operater I have design a calculator.

 #Output